leangjia/blender_docs/manual/modeling/volumes/properties.rst

 .. _bpy.types.VolumeRender.step_size:

 Step Size :guilabel:`Cycles Only`
    Distance between volume samples.
-Higher values render more detail at the cost of performance.
+Lower values render more detail at the cost of performance.
    If set to zero, the step size is automatically determined based on voxel size.

 .. _bpy.types.VolumeRender.clipping: